eqbirvin/Conduit/README.md

 If you have an issue or a feature request, utilize Conduit-Releases ["Issues" tab](https://github.com/eqbirvin/Conduit-Releases/issues).

-I keep a running build log at in the caveman log which is very verbose to what I am doing for each version.
+I keep a running build log in the caveman log which is very verbose to what I am doing for each version.
 I keep a much cleaner changelog on the Conduit-Release releases page.
 But if you want to see the caveman log [build.log/caveman.log](build.log/caveman.log)

 ## Building the Project